leblancfg/leblancfg.github.io/content/absurd-test.md

 storing checkpoint state in the same transaction.
 The queue mechanics live in SQL; your actual work stays in Python (or TypeScript).

+If this sounds like [Solid Queue](https://github.com/rails/solid_queue) from Rails 8, you're not far off &mdash; both use `FOR UPDATE SKIP LOCKED` to turn your database into a job queue.
+The difference is what happens when things fail.
+Solid Queue is a job queue: if a job crashes, it gets retried from the beginning.
+Absurd is a durable execution system: it saves checkpoints as your task progresses, so a crashed task resumes from the last checkpoint, not from scratch.
+For quick jobs, this distinction doesn't matter much.
+For multi-step workflows with expensive API calls, it's the whole point.

 A few things that stood out to me:

 **Checkpoints**: When your agent makes three API calls and crashes on the fourth, Absurd resumes from checkpoint three.
 You don't re-run (and re-pay for) work you've already done.

 **Self-hostable**: If you're building something others might deploy themselves, asking them to also run Temporal is a big ask.
 Asking them to have Postgres?
 They probably already do.

 **Works with what's already there** Your existing database does double duty &mdash; no new services to run.